simonscmap/CMAP_docs/_build/html/_sources/index.rst.txt

 Simons CMAP is an open source data service to retrieve, visualize, and analyze oceanic datasets such as in-situ observations, multi-decade global satellite remote sensing, and model outputs.
-It enables the scientists and general public to dive into the vast, and often under underutilized ocean datasets and retrieve customized subsets of these massive datasets without going through the time-consuming process of data collection and preparation.
+It enables scientists and the public to dive into the vast, and often under underutilized ocean datasets and to retrieve customized subsets of these massive datasets without going through the time-consuming process of data collection and preparation.